Buena Vista University: History

 At its inception, the college was housed in the Storm Lake Opera House, where it remained for only a year.
 Old Main, the college's first building, opened in 1892, and was occupied by faculty and students until it burned down in 1956.
 Major construction projects in the 1950s and 1960s extended the college, which soon included three dormitories, a library, and a number of classroom buildings.
+Johnny Holm's performances were considered a campus tradition.

 Academics

 The various major study areas of Buena Vista University are grouped within four schools, each of which is administered by a dean.